Enveloppe/obsidian-enveloppe/README.md

 - No graph view
 - You need to have a clean tree structure with unique name file.
 No worry about the display in blog ; the `title` key in frontmatter will change it, so you can have a `ezarezozre` name and use a good title like `reading book`.
 -  I prefer to encourage you to use the `shortlinks` option in obsidian’s link option.
--  index (from [folder note](https://mara-li.github.io/obsidian_mkdocs_publisher_docs/documentation/blog%20customization/#folder-note)) won’t be deleted : You need to do it manually using github.
 - Obs2mk will don’t move the file if you change the `category` value : you need to manually delete it to prevent duplicate.